gplepage/lsqfit/doc/source/lsqfit.rst

       budgets. ``fit.p`` and ``fit.palt`` give the same means and normally give the same errors for each parameter.
-They differ only when the input data's covariance matrix is too singular to invert accurately (because of roundoff error), in which case an *svd* cut is advisable.
+They differ only when the input data's covariance matrix is too singular to invert accurately (because of roundoff error), in which case an *SVD* cut is advisable.

    .. attribute:: transformed_p